 - Scissors – Scissors are handy for just about everything.
 Most multi-tool pocket knives have foldable scissors that allow you to cut through cloth and even wires.

-- Tweezers – This tool is a valuable part of your first-aid kit.
+- Tweezers – This tool is a valuable part of your 1st aid medical kits.
 It can help you remove wood splinters and other tiny debris, such as bee stingers.

 There are times when a knife isn’t enough.
 For cutting wood, you’ll need an ax to make the job easier.
 When transporting your ax, place it in a safe container to prevent accidents.